MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions2.md

 11. Show the emblem, house colour, forename, and year group.
 Sort the results by emblem alphabetically, and year group from  youngest to oldest.

-12. Shows first name, surname, age and guidance teacher for pupils in the year group S3, ordered by age increasing, and surname alphabetically.
+12. Display the forename, surname, age, and guidance teacher for pupils in S3, sort by age decreasing, surname alphabetically, then forename alphabetically.

-13. Display the full names and guidance teacher of S5 pupils.
-Sort the results by age, oldest to youngest, and then surname alphabetically.